Mark Spencer’s voting in Parliament

 We have lots more plain English analysis of Mark Spencer’s voting record on issues like health, welfare, taxation and more.
 Visit Mark Spencer’s full vote analysis page for more.

-Mark Spencer never rebelled against their party in this parliament
+Mark Spencer has never rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Sherwood

 Entered the House of Commons on 6 May 2010 — General election

 - Home Department

 - Energy and Climate Change

 - Member, Backbench Business Committee (4 Nov 2013 to 10 Dec 2013)

 - Member, Environment, Food and Rural Affairs Committee (4 Nov 2013 to 30 Mar 2015)